Moonshine-IDE/Super.Human.Installer/Docs/file-cache.md

     *   Compare the calculated hash with the expected hash.
     *   Update the status icon accordingly.

-*Note: Currently, there isn't a dedicated "Add New File" button for files not already known by the internal registry.
-New file definitions are typically added by updating `SuperHumanHashes.hx` or potentially through future provisioner metadata enhancements.*
+### Downloading Installers from HCL

-### Editing Metadata (Not Implemented)
+You can download source files from HCL by clicking the Yellow warning icon to the left of the installer name.
+This will prompt you to select the appropriate HCL Download Refresh token.

-Editing metadata (Role, Type, Version, Hash) for existing entries directly through the UI is **not currently supported**.
-These details are typically managed within the application's code (`SuperHumanHashes.hx`).
+The refresh token is exchanged for a access token which is then cycled on each download.

-### Downloading Missing Files (Not Implemented)
+### Editing Metadata

-Directly downloading missing files from sources like HCL is **not currently implemented** within this interface.
-Files must be obtained manually and then added/located using the "Locate File" button.
+You can edit entries in the GUI, not that SHI, upon a fresh install, will copy its known list of entries from the initial-registry.json file.
+After it has initially loaded them, the persistant cached upon subsequent app restarts is stored in cache-registry.json.

 ## Cache Directory

-*   **Show Cache Directory**: Clicking this button opens the system's file explorer to the location where SHI stores the cached installer files (`<AppStorage>/cache/`).
+*   **Show Cache Directory**: Clicking this button opens the system's file explorer to the location where SHI stores the cached installer files (`<AppStorage>/file-cache/`).
 *   **Clear Cache**: This button removes *all* files from the cache directory.
 You will need to re-locate or re-download necessary files afterwards.

 ## File Verification